hmis-tools/hmis-api-server/INSTALL.md

 General Notes:
 -------------------
 * This code base is expected to be built using Maven, and deployed to Tomcat.
+* We are using MySQL as a data store.
 * Although several core developers are using Eclipse, this is not a requirement to contribute.